joedolson/wp-to-twitter/src/readme.txt

 = 3.4.5 =

 * Add support for @ references on tags.
+* Add support for <a href="https://wordpress.org/support/plugin/codehaveli-bitly-url-shortener/">Codehaveli Bitly URL Shortener</a>
 * Remove deprecated category filters.
 (UI disabled in 2014.)
-* Don't query shorteners if they are enabled but missing settings.
+* Don't query shorteners if they are enabled but settings are missing.

 = 3.4.4 =